Rahil Azam: Career

-In August 2006, Azam featured as the male lead in Hats Off Productions's drama series Resham Dankh, wherein he portrayed the role of Aditya Balraj, a business tycoon, opposite Mouli Ganguly.
-The show is based on a Gujarati magazine Chitralekha.
+In August 2006, Azam featured as the male lead in Hats Off Productions' drama series Resham Dankh, wherein he portrayed the role of Aditya Balraj, a business tycoon, opposite Mouli Ganguly.
+The show is based on the Gujarati magazine Chitralekha.
 It is the story of a successful business tycoon who has a silk business and a happy family but with a twist.
 Aditya gives himself up to police stating that he had committed a murder.
 As soon as he enters the prison he decides to write memoirs through a story.

 In July 2007, Azam was chosen to play the pivotal role in Contiloe Entertainment's horror television series Ssshhhh...Phir Koi Hai, where he portrayed the role of Aryaamaan, a protector who saves people from the dark forces, in a special series named Ssshhhh...Phir Koi Hai - Aryaamaan.

 In 2008, Azam was approached to play the dual characters of a woman and man as a split personality in Ratna Sinha's show Babul Ka Aangann Chootey Na, for which he received a nomination in the Best Actor category at the Indian Television Academy Awards.

 In March 2009, Azam was approached for the lead role of Raka in Sunil Vohra's show Seeta Aur Geeta, but he was out of the show due to Malaria.
 Thereafter he played the lead role of Abhimanyu Mishra in Sahara One's TV show Mr. & Mrs. Mishra.
 The show is about a team of UNIT 9 cops who specialise in solving complicated cases.
 Mr. & Mrs. Mishra explores a different aspect of crime and investigation.